Deborah Delaney - Obituary

 She was preceded in death by her parents, Paul R. Wagner Jr. and Nellie M. Wagner; and her infant brother, Richard Lee Wagner.

-She is survived by her devoted husband of 39 years, John Delaney; sister, Jeanie (John) Garell of North Palm Beach, Fla.; daughters, Kristen (Sant) Delanye Nguyen of Fayetteville, N.C., Hollie (Andy) Delany of Lexington and Hannah (Alex) Delaney Woodrum of Clermont; and one grandson, Sullivan Nguyen.
+She is survived by her devoted husband of 39 years, John Delaney; sister, Jeanie (John) Garell of North Palm Beach, Fla.; daughters, Kristen (Sang) Delaney Nguyen of Fayetteville, N.C., Hollie (Andy) Delany of Lexington and Hannah (Alex) Delaney Woodrum of Clermont; and one grandson, Sullivan Nguyen.

 A private memorial service will be held in Council, Alaska, in summer 2021.
 The family requests that in lieu of flowers, donations may be made to Bernheim Forest (bernheim.org)